SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 *homotopy continuation* algorithm.
 This is implemented in Julia through the [HomotopyContinuation.jl](https://www.juliahomotopycontinuation.org/) package.

 Catalyst contains a special homotopy continuation extension that is loaded whenever HomotopyContinuation.jl is.
 This exports a single function, `hc_steady_states`, that can be used to find the steady states of any `ReactionSystem` structure.
-If you use this in your research, please [cite the HomotopyContinuation.jl publication](@ref homotopy_continuation_citation).
+If you use this in your research, please [cite the HomotopyContinuation.jl](@ref homotopy_continuation_citation) and [Catalyst.jl]() publications.

 ## Basic example
 For this tutorial, we will use a model from Wilhem (2009)[^1] (which